Divide-By-0/ideas-for-projects-people-would-use/README.md

 ### Fun

+- **Crowdsourced Wifi**: A simple app where for each 10 wifi passwords you upload, can access any one other wifi password near you.
+It crowdsources wifi networks via a very simple PC or phone upload, and lets people pay to bypass the upload requirement.
+You can add additional decentralization via only authenticating uploads if the Apple App attest signature of the data sharing request to your phone passes on chain.
+I heard wifimap and instabridge tried this, but are now overrun by ads.
 - Create a nice frontend for DeepSaber, a way to AI generate beatsaber maps for any youtube video.
 Currently, it's just a [colab notebook](https://colab.research.google.com/drive/11v-ztHOUXLXFHmH4QIuXGXtTvD-3r7oP#scrollTo=mocWjd1-oatL), but it's [a few short steps away](https://gist.github.com/Divide-By-0/0fd38b7b8b0102b21b4f11bf8dd7d707) from having a nice frontend.
 BeatSage is a similar AI mapper that's generally regarded as having an inferior algorithm, and they hit 100K uses in a few months.
   - Edit: Done at [bsmapper.com](https://bsmapper.com) and [beatsaberai.com](https://beatsaberai.com).
 A new one is coming out soon as well that should blow these two out of the water.
 - A better smart time-based phone password lock.
 For instance, if the current time is AB:CD, the user can set their password as say, (A+B), (|C-D|), (A \* B % 10), (D), or a general user-coded function, so it changes every minute.
 Existing solutions only allow rudimentary functions.